pingswept/me30-website/content/notes/KB2040-challenges.md

 1. Make your KB2040 flash an external LED so there are 2 flashes per second, controlled by pin D5.
 2. Make your KB2040 send the text, "I, for one, welcome our new insect overlords." to your serial monitor once per second.[^1]
-3. Use a 10k resistor to pull pin D5 high or low (i.e., physically toggle between sending it either positive voltage or 0 volts, through a resistor).
+3. Use a 10k resistor to pull pin D5 high or low (i.e., physically toggle between attaching it to either positive voltage or 0 volts, through a resistor).
 Print out the pin's state as "HIGH" or "LOW" on the serial monitor every time it changes.
 4. Make an LED on D6 mirror the state of D5, controlled by the 10k resistor as in the previous challenge.
 5. Make an LED attached to pin D6 send Morse code for "TUFTS".
 6. Turn your gearmotor on for 5 seconds, then off for 5 seconds, then repeat, using pin D6.
-You'll probably need a transistor for this.
+You'll need a transistor for this.

 ### KB2040 + H-bridge challenge
 Use an H-bridge circuit to make your gearmotor spin clockwise for 5 seconds, then counterclockwise for 5 seconds, using pins D5 and D6.